Git Submodules Integration (Basic Guide)

 git submodule add https://github.com/username/repository-name.git path-to-submodule-directory/

-Where username is the username of your github account and directory is the name of directory in which you want to clone this submodule.
+Where username is the username of our github account and directory is the name of directory in which we want to clone this submodule.
 This command will create the file .gitmodules which will contain content similar to following:

 [submodule "assets"]